-While the Pekin ducks will swim less in their run water source or a pond while free ranging during the winter months, they will still swim sometimes and need to have an unfrozen water source deep enough to dip their heads and necks into water daily in order to remain healthy.
+While the Pekin ducks will swim less in their run water source or a pond while free-ranging during the winter months, they will still swim sometimes and need to have an unfrozen water source deep enough to dip their heads necks into water daily to remain healthy.

 Pekin Duck Egg Laying

 A Pekin duck egg usually weighs approximately three ounces.
-Depending on the outside temperature and whether or not a Pekin hen attempts to sporadically sit her eggs, an egg found in the coop or run could still be viable for incubating up to 10 days after it was laid.
+Depending on the outside temperature and whether a Pekin hen attempts to sit her eggs sporadically, an egg found in the coop or run could still be viable for incubating up to 10 days after the egg is laid out laid it.

-Unlike chicken hens that lay on a 26 hour individualized schedule, duck hens almost without fail lay their eggs between duck and dawn.
-This egg laying routine makes duck eggs a lot easier to find before they get trampled and broken – especially since ducks tend to just drop eggs wherever they are when the feeling strikes and not in a nest like chicken hens.
+Unlike chicken hens that lay on a 26-hour individualized schedule, duck hens almost without fail to lay their eggs between duck and dawn.
+This egg-laying routine makes duck eggs a lot easier to find before they get trampled and broken – especially since ducks tend to drop eggs wherever they are when the feeling strikes and not in nest-like chicken hens.

 Although a Pekin hen will rarely lay eggs in a nest, she will make one and roll her eggs into it.
 Why?
-I have absolutely no clue why Pekin hens plop eggs down everywhere and then roll or carry them to a nest they made and could have comfortably laid them in the first place – but trust me, this is an incredibly common habit.
+I have absolutely no clue why Pekin hens plop eggs down everywhere and then roll or carry them to a nest they made and could have comfortably laid them in the first place – but trust me, this is a widespread habit.

 Pekin Duck Meat Production

 If you are like me and cannot fathom butchering these adorable and affable ducks, the quality of their meat production may not interest you at all.
-But, if you do want to raise one of the best multi-purpose meat and egg duck breeds in existence, these facts should be of keen interest.
+If you want to raise one of the best multi-purpose meat and egg duck breeds in existence, these facts should be of keen interest.

 Pekin duck meat is a rich source of protein.
 The primarily dark meat produced has a delicious flavor (yes, I have eaten Pekin ducks raised by other homesteaders and in restaurants) and does not have a greasy taste or texture as can be common with duck meat.

 When a Pekin duck reaches the age of just six weeks old, it will weigh roughly six pounds and is ready for butchering.
-Jumbo Pekin ducks should weigh approximately nine to 11 pounds, on average, once they reach the 12 week old milestone.
+On average, Jumbo Pekin ducks should weigh approximately nine to 11 pounds once they reach the 12-week old milestone.

-Regardless of the reason you choose to keep Pekin ducks, I am willing to bet they will live up to their reputation as hardy, intelligent, and friendly poultry birds.
-The influx of duck eggs into your cooking and baking might just create some creamy and blue ribbon dishes that will amaze your friends and family.
+Regardless of why you choose to keep Pekin ducks, I am willing to bet they will live up to their reputation as hardy, intelligent, and friendly poultry birds.
+The influx of duck eggs into your cooking and baking might create some creamy and blue ribbon dishes that will amaze your friends and family.